THEjoezack/searchbetter.dev/src/pages/blog/quickstart-guide-elastic-stack-for-devs.md

 Here are a couple suggestions for what to do now that you've got Elastic Stack up and running

-* Build a simple website that lets you browse and search for blogs.
+* Build a simple website that lets you browse and search for your favorite blogs.
 * Explore the [Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) and [Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) APIs
 * [Create visualizations with Kibana](https://www.elastic.co/guide/en/kibana/current/visualize.html)